microtrain/bootcamp/13-Express/05-FrontEnd.md

 * dist/css
 * dist/css/main.min.css

-You can create the src structure with the following command(s).
+We can create the src structure with the following command(s).
 We will use a Gulp process to add the files to our dist structure.

 ```sh
 cd ~/mean.example.com